Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 The income limit for a single applicant is equivalent to 100% of the Federal Benefit Rate (FBR) for a household of one.
 This figure increases each January, and in 2024, is $943 / month.
 When an applicant is married, regardless of whether or not their spouse is also an applicant, there is a couple income limit of $1,415 / month.
 This figure is equivalent to 100% of the FBR for a household of two.

 While many home and community based services Medicaid programs allow a non-applicant spouse to retain a larger portion of a couple’s income and assets, the Personal Care Services Program does not.
-In contrast, Nevada’s Frail Elderly Waiver does allow a non-applicant spouse a Monthly Maintenance Needs Allowance from their applicant spouse and a Community Spouse Resource Allowance.
+In contrast, Nevada’s Frail Elderly Waiver does allow a non-applicant spouse a Monthly Maintenance Needs Allowance and a Community Spouse Resource Allowance.

 Assets